Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Surrey Hills (West) - Canterbury shows that there are currently 73 active transport stops operating.
-These stops offer a variety of services including trains, light rail, and buses.
-The area is served by 9 individual routes which together facilitate around 4,156 weekly passenger trips.
+Public transport analysis conducted in Surrey Hills (West) - Canterbury reveals 73 active transport stops operating within the area.
+These stops offer a mix of train, light rail, and bus services.
+Nine individual routes service these stops, collectively facilitating 4,156 weekly passenger trips.

 Frequently Asked Questions - Transport